-In Google Data Studio and other reporting tools, it is easy to make calculations like totals and averages.
+In Looker Studio and other reporting tools, it is easy to make calculations like totals and averages.

 There are a few common mistakes made when calculating with percentages (like impression share or click through rate) or other derived metrics like cost per click, or cost per conversion.
 This support page will highlight how you should handle derived metrics the right way (or avoid handling them at all)